PolygonTek/BlueshiftEngine/Build-Sample.md

 Select the platform from the `Project/Build Settings...` menu, set build folder  to `~/Document/BasicGameAnd (BasicGameIOS, BasicGameWin, ...)`.

-When the project builds, the `BasicGameAnd` Project folder opens automatically within the build folder.
+When the project builds, the project folder opens automatically within the build folder `BasicGameAnd`.

 ## See also